 Hallmark’s community involvement centers around three main pillars – financial donations, product donations and employee volunteer services.
 Employees in each of Hallmark’s businesses donate time and money everywhere the company has facilities, both domestically and internationally, including offices in the Unites States, Canada, Mexico, Asia Pacific and Europe.

 Below are recent examples of how we make an impact in the communities in which we serve.
-Read Hallmark’s latest Social Responsibility Report to learn more about the impact Hallmark makes on the communities in which it operates.
+Read Hallmark’s latest Caring in Action Social Responsibility Report to learn more about the impact Hallmark makes on the communities in which it operates.

 Providing United Way Leadership – Dave Hall, president, Hallmark (far left), Holly Robinson Peete, and Brent Stewart, president, United Way of Greater Kansas City, came together to kick off last year’s fundraising campaign, with Hall serving as the campaign’s co-chairman.
 Hallmark was the No. 1 giver to the United Way of Greater Kansas City with a donation of nearly $2.3 million and another $773,500 pledged from other Hallmark locations for their respective chapters.

 Packing Food to Feed the Hungry in Australia – During their 2017 volunteer day, Hallmark employees in Australia packed 12,370 pounds of food on pallets and 3,300 pounds of mixed groceries for 14 social service agencies.
 This will help to feed more than 10,000 meals to those in need.